Boost Thinking with Block Play

-Inside: Preschool block play and preschool block center ideas for Breakfast Invitations
+Inside: Preschool block play center ideas for preschool and toddlers

 I am going to ask you to go do something right now.

 Go around and gather every block you have floating around your home.

 Think stacking blocks, lacing beads, and wooden puzzle pieces.